PCB Announces Slow And Careful Resumption Of Cricket Activities - UrduPoint

 The players will have to wear masks while arriving at the NHPC and undergo mandatory temperature checks at the entrance.
 The players will be required to walk through disinfection gates and train at their designated areas only.

-PCB Director – High Performance, Nadeem Khan: “It was important that we produced these protocols so that our elite players can prepare for the upcoming season in the best possible and safest environment.
+PCB Director High Performance, Nadeem Khan said : "It was important that we produced these protocols so that our elite players can prepare for the upcoming season in the best possible and safest environment.
 I want to thank our medical team for preparing comprehensive protocols, which, we are confident, will ensure safety and security for the players.

-“This is an unprecedented situation which continues to evolve.
-We are committed to monitoring the situation, while broadening our scope and opening doors for more players on the circuit as we move ahead.”

 "We don't control recreational cricket but as the game's governing body in Pakistan, we can request all organisers to ensure that their participants are strictly adhering to the government issued Covid-19 protocols.
 This is in their best interest as well as their close ones and cricket.
 Sport is a healthy activity and it needs to stay that way," Nadeem Khan added.